charrismatic/00_Notes/package_lists/gnome-pacakges.list.md

-gnome-split - GNOME Split - File splitter for GNOME desktop gnome-subtitles - Subtitle editor for the GNOME Desktop environment gnome-sushi - sushi is a quick previewer for nautilus
- - Cross-platform configuration utilities for GNOME gnome-taquin - Slide tiles to their correct places. gnome-tetravex - put tiles on a board and match their edges together gnome-theme-gilouche - openSUSE Gilouche Theme gnome-themes-standard - Adwaita GTK+ 2 theme — engine gnome-themes-standard-data - Adwaita GTK+ 2 theme — common files
+gnome-split - GNOME Split - File splitter for GNOME desktop gnome-subtitles - Subtitle editor for the GNOME Desktop environment gnome-sushi - sushi is a quick previewer for nautilus gnome-theme-gilouche - openSUSE Gilouche Theme gnome-themes-standard - Adwaita GTK+ 2 theme — engine gnome-themes-standard-data - Adwaita GTK+ 2 theme — common files